sophiebushman1/startup/README.md

 ### Browse products by categories
 ### Add items to cart and view cart.
 ### Share cart with a friend to receive a 10% discount.
-### Checkout and payment integration with third-party payment gateway
+### Checkout and payment integration with a third-party payment gateway.
 ### Real-time cart updates when shared with a friend.
 ### Data Storage of user data, product inventory, and purchase history.

 # Technology:
 ## HTML:
 ### Structuring the main website: login, product listing, cart, and checkout pages.
 ### Update the HTML page for browsing categories and checkout.
 ### Links between categories, products, and account pages.

 ## CSS:
 ### Styling the website.
 ### Using CSS for an organized layout.
 ### Responsive design using media queries or layouts (maybe for different device sizes).
-### CSS animations for a smooth and professional experience when shopping
+### CSS animations for a smooth and professional experience when shopping.

 ## JavaScript:
 ### Interactivity for actions like signing in, adding items to the cart, and checking out your cart.